AvolitesLtd/TitanManual/prismdocs/shared/play/banks.md

 Please see [Import/Export](../quick-start/import-export) for reference.

-*Note: It is also possible to import banks by simply dragging and dropping `JSON` files in the drag and drop area.*
+*Note: It is also possible to import Banks by simply dragging and dropping `JSON` files in the drag and drop area.*